 Generations Active Park - The Master Plan - Final Report, December 2011

-The Town is very fortunate to have within its boundaries a number of parks and green areas that are reserved in the public domain for years to come.
+The Town is very fortunate to have within its boundaries a number of parks and green areas.
 They include wooded parks, such as Glen Allan, Pinecrest, Woodland Gardens, Riverview Park and a waterfront park at the base of Pine Street, totalling approximately 100 acres.
 These wooded parks are in addition to the numerous mini parks located along the riverbanks and in the downtown core of Bridgewater.

-More than 1,000,000 square feet of green space are mowed weekly by the department.
+More than 1,000,000 square feet of green space is mowed weekly by the department.
 Staff is responsible for regular maintenance to these sites, including mowing, liming, fertilizing, edging and aerating.
-In addition to the above noted work, staff are busy in trail maintenance and trail development.
-It is the desire of the department to see much of the parkland in Bridgewater linked to the linear park made available with the abandonment of the CN Railway which has since been acquired by the Town of Bridgewater.
-Trail development will be of paramount importance to the community, as we look at new ways to increase revenue potentials and economic spin-offs for our community.
+In addition to the above noted work, staff are also busy with maintenance of the Centennial Trail

 Highlights of our Parks and Trails include: